All Episodes

 About to hand their nuclear arsenals over to the Muslims who supplant them in their own lands.

-Uh, likewise, France has 290, and he says, disarming France and Britain must be a U.S. foreign policy priority.
+And he says, disarming France and Britain must be a U.S. foreign policy priority.

-To which I say, You can't say that.
+To which I say, you can't say that.

 Make your own judgment.

-Obviously, I don't expect us to try to do that, but if we could, I would definitely want it, because I do think that uh one of those two countries will be the first Muslim country with uh nuclear weapons,
+But if we could, I would definitely want it because I do think that one of those two countries will be the first Muslim country with nuclear weapons.

-and uh there is uh a little extra risk if your uh understanding of the universe is based on uh one set of assumptions versus another, so there is an extra risk there.
+And there is a little extra risk if your understanding of the universe is based on one set of assumptions versus another.

 Well, this is funny.

-Apparently, so there's gonna be a uh January 6th panel that's gonna look into January 6th from uh let's say from a Trump-friendly point of view, but I guess they have to have some Democrats on the committee too, or the panel.
+But I guess they have to have some Democrats on the committee too, or the panel.

 And who do you think he appointed?

-He appointed Jasmine Crockett uh and uh uh Jared Moskowitz, and uh did he also do Swalwell?
+He appointed Jasmine Crockett and Jared Moskowitz.

-All right, yeah, I think he also nominated Eric Swalwell.
+Yeah, I think he also nominated Eric Swalwell.

-But it looks like it feels like Kim Jeffries was just playing a prank.
+I don't know the other guy, but it looks like it feels like Kevin Jeffries was just playing a prank.

-How about these two?
+It's like, all right, How about these two?

 Well, do you remember 2020?

-And do you remember when the January 6 insurrection hoax was raging?
+And do you remember when the January 6th insurrection hoax was raging?

-So one of the things that the Trump um lawyers tried to set up was to get some people to be alternate electors.
+So one of the things that the Trump lawyers tried to set up was to get some people to be alternate electors.

-Uh so that never happened, but it was a plan that they had.
+So that never happened, but it was a plan that they had.

-And the reason this is the interesting part, the reason that it was thrown out is because there was no evidence of intent.
+And the reason, this is the interesting part, the reason that it was thrown out is because there was no evidence of intent.

 In other words, the people who were involved, the only intent that they could discern was that they intended to make the process work better by maybe rescuing what looked like a problem.